WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Can I export a list of transactions?

 There is currently no convenient way to export a list with transaction details inside the GUI.
-However, you can see the `wallet.json` files inside the `WalletBackups` folder (you can find it in your [Wasabi data folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder)) which contains all the public keys, labels and anonset.
+However, you can see the `wallet.json` files inside the `Wallets` folder (you can find it in your [Wasabi data folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder)) which contains all the public keys, labels and anonset.

 You can use the [Wasabi RPC server `gethistory` call](/using-wasabi/RPC.md#gethistory) to get a list of all transactions, including date, block height, amount, label and tx id.